bitquery/graphql-docs/docs/building-queries/FAQ.md

 ## How to use priceAsymmetry to filter anomalies and outliers in Trades ?

-The priceAsymmetry metric is being used to filter outliers of anomalies.
-This means that trades that have a price asymmetry that is greater than 1 will be excluded from the results.
-This helps to ensure that the results are more accurate and reliable, as it removes any trades that may have been caused by anomalies.
+The `priceAsymmetry` filter removes trades with extreme price deviations, improving data accuracy for DEX analytics.
+Trades with a price asymmetry greater than 1 are excluded from results, eliminating manipulated or erroneous swaps.

-priceAsymmetry measures how close the trade’s prices are to each other.
-If the price asymmetry is less than 0.01, then the difference between the prices is less than 1%.
+`priceAsymmetry` measures how close a trade’s buy and sell prices are to each other.
+A value below 0.01 means the prices differ by less than 1%.
-However, the value of 0.01 might be too small and could omit a lot of trades.
-To improve your anomaly filtering mechanism, , add another filter like `tradeAmountUsd: {gt: 100}` filter to only include trades with a trade amount of more than 100 USD.
+However, 0.01 can be too strict and may exclude legitimate trades.
+To balance accuracy, combine it with a `tradeAmountUsd: {gt: 100}` filter to only include trades with a trade amount of more than 100 USD.

-Here’s an example query for [WETH trades](https://ide.bitquery.io/PriceAsymmetry-and-TradeAmountUSD)
+The following query fetches OHLC candlestick data for a token pair while filtering out outlier trades using `priceAsymmetry` and a minimum `tradeAmountUsd` threshold.
+[Open in IDE](https://ide.bitquery.io/PriceAsymmetry-and-TradeAmountUSD).

 ```
 query ($baseAddress: String, $interval: Int) {